Top Bar

 Is attendance required at all sessions?

-Partners in Policymaking participants spend the eight sessions building a “toolbox” for communicating effectively with legislators, policymakers, and administrators.
+Partners in Policymaking participants spend the sessions building a “toolbox” for communicating effectively with legislators, policymakers, and administrators.
 All presentations, assignments, and group activities are designed to give participants practice and experience working to improve policy, service systems, and opportunities for full participation in community life.
 Because of this toolbox approach it is vital that participants be prepared to attend every session.

 How are individuals selected to participate in the program?